 - It creates the environment of cooperating Teams of Leaders unified by shared, mission-oriented, actionable understanding.

 - It provides the critical foundation for the development of effective crisis and disaster preparedness at all levels.

 - Operationally, ToL-based practices allow near-immediate generation of task-oriented “action swarms” and task-focused implementation of “just-in-time” solutions.

 - ToL serves both as a “soft” and “hard” force multiplier in the development of organizational, multi-organizational, and community resilience.

 These attributes help ToL-centered entities collaborate and communicate more effectively.
-They anticipate potential crises, rapidly detect their initial blind spots, develop effective countermeasures, rapidly make sense of the chaotic environment, form simple and effective team operating agreements.
+They anticipate potential crises, rapidly detect their initial blind spots, develop effective countermeasures, rapidly make sense of the chaotic environment, and form simple and effective team operating agreements.
 HPLTs address problems regardless of organizational boundaries and cultures.
-ToL does not impose order upon chaos; it reduces chaos by developing coherence of effort and the means of rapid containment.
+ToL does not impose order upon chaos but reduces its impact by developing coherence of effort and the means of rapid containment of adversity.